KennyLawson/Kenny-Portfolio/CourseworkProjects/README.md

 # 📂 Coursework Projects
 This folder contains various projects I have completed as part of my undergraduate coursework in Information Systems.
-Each project showcases my technical and analytical skills in areas such as Big Data Analytics, Machine Learning, Data Visualization, and Enterprise Resource Planning (ERP), etc.
+Each project showcases my technical and analytical skills in areas such as Big Data Analytics, Machine Learning, Data Visualization, etc.

 # 🔍 What’s Inside?
 - Documented Code: Clean and structured code with comments for better understanding.